-The COPD Foundation joins with the Centers for Disease Control and our patient advocacy partners in expressing concern over the growing reports of acute vaping related disease and in urging people to refrain from using electronic cigarette or vaping devices.
-The Administration’s recent announcement that the Food and Drug Administration (FDA) will move forward with plans to remove non-tobacco flavored electronic cigarettes (e-cigarettes) from the market is a positive step towards addressing youth vaping.
+The COPD Foundation joins with the Centers for Disease Control (CDC) and our patient advocacy partners in expressing concern over the increased incidence of youth vaping and acute vaping related disease and in urging people to refrain from using electronic cigarette or vaping devices.
+The Administration’s January 2nd announcement1 removing some pod-based flavored electronic cigarettes from the market is a positive but insufficient step towards addressing youth vaping.
 The Protecting American Lungs and Reversing the Youth Vaping Epidemic Act, passed by the House of Representatives on February 28, took another critical step forward by prohibiting flavored electronic cigarettes and funding important public health interventions, however, more must be done to research and regulate the use of e-cigarettes to protect the public’s health.

-Smoking causes 480,000 deaths per year.
+Smoking causes 480,000 deaths per year2.
 Reducing the burden of tobacco-related illness and death remains a critical public health priority and one the COPD Foundation cares deeply about.
-We recognize that many individuals with COPD struggle to quit tobacco use, the most important action to prevent further decline of lung function.
+We recognize that many individuals with COPD struggle to quit tobacco use, the most important action to prevent further decline of lung function3.
 However, there is little conclusive evidence that e-cigarette use is an effective smoking cessation tool in the short term and over the long term.
-There is also no data that clearly shows the long-term effects of e-cigarette on the lungs, but emerging evidence suggests that e-cigarette use increases the risk for developing respiratory diseases, including COPD4 and cancer6.
+There is insufficient data that clearly shows the long-term effects of e-cigarette on the lungs, but emerging evidence suggests that e-cigarette use increases the risk for developing respiratory diseases, including COPD4 and cancer6.

 Nicotine is a potent drug and e-cigarettes contain countless additives such as flavor enhancers and other often unknown chemicals.
-The COPD Foundation strongly supports comprehensive and immediate action from the FDA to prevent further harm, including finalizing regulations to ensure the prompt removal of flavored e-cigarettes from the market and other actions outlined in the August 2016 “deeming rule” placing all electronic nicotine devices under FDA’s oversight.
+The COPD Foundation strongly supports comprehensive action from the FDA to prevent further harm, including closing the loopholes in the new regulations removing flavored e-cigarettes from the market and other actions outlined in the August 2016 deeming rule5 placing all electronic nicotine devices under FDA’s oversight.